 LIGHT BONDAGE

 Light bondage is where the model is posed restrained or tied up.
 There are several things to note about this.
-Light bondage involves simple, easily removed restraints (often able to be removed by the model themselves), and the model retains the ability to speak / communicate easily.
+Light bondage involves blindfolds and simple, easily removed restraints (often able to be removed by the model themselves), and the model retains the ability to speak / communicate easily.
 Light bondage CAN, but DOES NOT automatically involve nudity.
 PHOTO AND VIDEO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
 No actual BDSM play should occur without express permission by everyone involved IN ADVANCE.

 HEAVY BONDAGE